JAGADISHSUNILPEDNEKAR/FUTURE_BC_Task01/README.md

 # FUTURE_BC_Task01 – Crypto Exchange Onboarding and Analysis

-**A Professional Deep-Dive into Centralized Exchange Architecture, Security Models, and User Experience**

----

 ## Introduction

 Understanding crypto exchanges isn't just about buying tokens—it's about analyzing the infrastructure layer that bridges traditional finance with decentralized ecosystems.
 As someone who's worked with `python-bitcoin-utils` and implemented multisig PSBT signing on Bitcoin Testnet during Summer of Bitcoin 2025, I wanted to understand how centralized exchanges (CEXs) handle custody, compliance, and UX at scale.